soona we create the best content for commerce soona we create the best content for commerce

 So, how do you build your brand loyalty to keep customers coming back for more?
 Engaging with and building relationships with previous customers is the key.
 If you have an established rapport with your customers, you can more easily encourage them to leave reviews on your site.
 Positive reviews creates trust with new prospects.
 You'll get more customers coming to your online store in no time!

-The Shopify photography style determines your site's appearance.
-You can display your unique personality by stylizing your promotional and product photos.
+You can display your unique personality by stylizing your promotional and hero photos.
 Having a plain white background is suitable for traditional and professional sites but your imagery doesn’t (and shouldn’t) stop there.
-Consider your product on a colorful background, in lifestyle settings, adding models interacting with your product, and video.
-Keep in mind 93% of online shoppers say visual appearance is the deciding factor of whether they purchase or not, so don’t skimp on having professional photos and videos of your products.

 Copy